ghc-proposals/ghc-proposals/proposals/0000-minimal-should-warn-extras.rst

 is defined, with a message of the form::

   You made `foo` MINIMAL, but also gave an explicit definition for it.

-Per usual GHC strategy, this can be tied to a flag named ``-Wminimal-redundant-methods`` or similar.
+Per usual GHC strategy, this can be tied to a flag named ``-Wredundant-minimal-methods`` or similar.
 This flag should be on by default.
 (Exact wording of the warning text and the flag name can be determined by the implementor.)

 I have filed this as a feature request: https://ghc.haskell.org/trac/ghc/ticket/16314.
 Simon PJ asked me to